Dudeprox/CSC413/README.md

 #### Samantha Skeels

-* Worked on the functons for accuracy and training; helped tune hyperparameters of the final model
+* Worked on the functons for accuracy and training; helped tune hyperparameters; created code for data statistics
 * In the write-up I worked on Introduction, Model Figure, and Model Examples

 ## Advanced Concept: